OCA/dms/dms/README.rst

 inside a directory or a file for obtaining a tokenized link for single access to that resource, no matter if logged or not.

+For any file if you add the portal user or the internal user to followers mixin, they can read that file.

 Known issues / Roadmap
 ======================